Activists Turn Up In Swamp Monster Masks To Protest Trump Nominee

 An otherwise unremarkable confirmation hearing for President Donald Trump’s nominee to take over the job of Secretary of the Interior turned swampy on Thursday, as activists donned “swamp monster” masks and costumes in protest.

-According to a report in HuffPost, one activist was first spotted wearing a green rubber swamp monster mask sitting behind nominee acting Interior Secretary David Bernhardt.
+According to a report from HuffPost, one activist was first spotted wearing a green rubber swamp monster mask sitting behind nominee acting Interior Secretary David Bernhardt.
 Soon it became apparent that several other activists had the same idea, and that they had positioned themselves around the room so as to maximize the chances they would be spotted on C-SPAN during the hearing.

-Protesters from various environmental groups including Greenpeace, Clean Water Fund, Environment America, and Public Citizen said they object to the nomination of Bernhardt due to his close ties to the gas and oil industry – he formerly worked as a lobbyist – and his reputation as one of the architects behind many conservative environmental policy initiatives.
+Protesters from various environmental groups, including Greenpeace, Clean Water Fund, Environment America, and Public Citizen, said they object to the nomination of Bernhardt due to his close ties to the gas and oil industry – he formerly worked as a lobbyist – and his reputation as one of the architects behind many conservative environmental policy initiatives.

 “Trump campaigned hard on the idea of ‘draining the swamp,'” Greenpeace wrote on Twitter.
 “As we know, he’s done the exact opposite — and Bernhardt might be the most blatant example of that.
 We don’t call him a walking conflict of interest for nothing.”